Urban Land Institute: Awards and competitions

-The organization makes several awards annually, including the ULI Global Awards for Excellence, the ULI Hines Student Competition, the ULI Prize for Visionaries in Urban Development, the Jack Kemp Excellence in Affordable and Workforce Housing Awards, and the ULI Urban Open Spaces Awards.
+The organization makes several awards annually, including the ULI Awards for Excellence, the ULI Hines Student Competition, the ULI Prize for Visionaries in Urban Development, the Jack Kemp Excellence in Affordable and Workforce Housing Awards, and the ULI Placemaking Award.

 ULI Prize for Visionaries in Urban Development

-The ULI Prize for Visionaries in Urban Development is an annual award given to an individual (or an institution's representative) who has made a most distinguished contribution to community building globally, who has established visionary standards of excellence in the land use and development field, and whose commitment to creating the highest quality built environment had led to the betterment of our society.
+The ULI Prize for Visionaries in Urban Development is an annual award given to an individual (or an institution's representative) who has made a most distinguished contribution to community building globally, who has established visionary standards of excellence in the land use and development field, and whose commitment to creating the highest quality built environment has led to the betterment of our society.
 The prize was initially established as the J.C.
 Nichols Prize in 2000, by a gift of the family of influential 20th century land developer, Jesse Clyde Nichols of Kansas City, Missouri.
 In 2020, the prize was renamed as the ULI Prize for Visionaries in Urban Development.
-Global CEO of ULI, Ed Walter, commented that: “Nichols greatly influenced the design and management of suburban America and was at the forefront of professionalizing the real estate industry in the U.S. However, his use of restrictive covenants perpetuated racial segregation and discrimination, the negative impacts of which still affect some communities today.
-This element of the Nichols’ legacy is clearly inconsistent with our mission and values, and when viewed through a longer-term lens that better recognizes the lasting impact of these practices, mandates that the prize be renamed."

-Winners receive a $100,000 prize, which continues to be funded through an endowment from the Nichols family to the ULI Foundation.
-Past winners of the ULI Prize for Visionaries in Urban Development include Mayor Richard M. Daley, Amanda Burden, Peter Calthorpe, and Vincent Scully, His Highness the Aga Khan, Gerald D. Hines, Robin Chase, Theaster Gates, Alejandro Aravena, and Anthony Williams.
+Winners receive a $100,000 prize, which continues to be funded through an endowment from the Nichols family to the ULI Foundation from the Miller Nichols Living Trust and the Miller Nichols Charitable Foundation.
+Past winners of the ULI Prize for Visionaries in Urban Development include Mayor Richard M. Daley, Amanda Burden, Peter Calthorpe, and Vincent Scully, His Highness the Aga Khan, Gerald D. Hines, Robin Chase, Theaster Gates, Alejandro Aravena, and Anthony Williams, Jeanne Gang,Mayor Anne Hidalgo, Dr. Robert D. Bullard, and Carol Coletta.

-ULI Global Awards for Excellence
+ULI Awards for Excellence

-According to their website, the ULI Global Awards for Excellence "recognize truly superior development efforts in the private, public, and nonprofit sectors.
-Winning projects represent the highest standards of achievement in the development industry—standards that ULI members deem worthy of attainment in their professional endeavors."
-Founded in 1979, the awards program is the centerpiece of ULI’s efforts to identify and promote best practices in all types of real estate development.
-The ULI Global Awards for Excellence program honors development projects from around the world.
+Founded in 1979, the ULI Awards for Excellence recognizes truly superior development efforts in the private, public, and nonprofit sectors.
+Winning projects represent the highest standards of achievement in the development industry - standards that ULI members deem worthy of attainment in their professional endeavors.
+The Awards for Excellence recognize the full development process of a project, not just its architecture or design - although these elements play an important role.
+A jury of ULI members chooses finalists and winners.The ULI Awards for Excellence runs in three regions, the Americas, Europe, and Asia Pacific.